List of professional wrestling attendance records in the United Kingdom

 The following is a list of professional wrestling attendance records in the United Kingdom.
 The list is dominated by the American professional wrestling promotion World Wrestling Entertainment which has controlled the industry in North America since 2002.
 As the World Wrestling Federation, it became the first national promotion in the U.S. during the 1980s wrestling boom.
 World Championship Wrestling, the main competitor to the WWF during the 1990s wrestling boom, also set several records during their visits.
 However, all of their events were surpassed by the WWE in the early 2000s.

 In its heyday, British-based Joint Promotions and its independent rivals generally relied on intensive touring rather than major individual shows - by the mid 1960s Joint had an annual touring schedule of between 4000 and 5000 house shows including weekly residencies in over thirty cities.
-However, Joint regularly appeared at the Royal Albert Hall in London and organised three major shows at Wembley Arena between 1979 and 1981 at the height of top star Big Daddy's popularity.
+However, Joint regularly appeared at the Royal Albert Hall in London (capacity 5,272) and organised three major shows at Wembley Arena between 1979 and 1981 at the height of top star Big Daddy's popularity.
 Both venues would later host WWF and WCW shows.